 Like many time-strapped Americans, there’s a good chance you combine food shopping with other household needs and purchase groceries from a larger retail store or warehouse club.
-But researchers at the University of North Carolina warn that while the one-stop shopping may be more convenient, it could also be leading us down an unhealthy path.
+But researchers at the University of North Carolina caution that while the one-stop shopping may be more convenient, it may also be leading us down an unhealthy path.

 Results of the study, published online in the American Journal of Preventive Medicine, point to a potential health concern for U.S. consumers.
-We know from previous research that a diet high in processed foods has been linked to weight gain, inflammation, heart disease, and more, which is why study authors recommend paying close attention to food labels and making more nutritious choices overall.
+We know from previous research that a diet high in processed foods has been linked to gut imbalance, weight gain, inflammation, heart disease and more, which is why study authors recommend paying close attention to food labels and making more nutritious choices overall.